Nance-Lab/textile/README.md

 How to Use as a Student:
 ===========

+Welcome to TEXTILE!
+We hope this curriculum can jump start your cell analysis work.

 1. Determine starting point: (below are some examples)

     - No coding experience: Start at beginning of Data Science Pathway